Wondering how to choose a group fitness class? Sometimes it can be quite confusing.

 Use the class description as your general guideline.
 If you’re primarily looking to tone and build your muscles, head for a class marketed as a strength training format.

-Even though, say, a BODYBALANCE class with its static holds and challenging poses might effectively build muscle endurance, its primary focus is in mobility, whereas a class like BODYPUMP concentrates its efforts directly in strength training.
+Even though, say, a BODYBALANCE™ class with its static holds and challenging poses might effectively build muscle endurance, its primary focus is on mobility, whereas a class like BODYPUMP concentrates its efforts directly on strength training.

 Likewise, it’s easier to get a load of cardio work in a BODYATTACK class than it is in BODYBALANCE, even though a series of sun salutations in the latter is guaranteed to get your heart pumping.